Truth

 Discover your Truth

 The secret of a successful life is in finding your Truth.
 You have to find your life situation by yourself.
 A guru or a saint can guide you on how to be spiritually rich so that you can handle your life situations effectively.
 A guru can explain his own experience and ultimately leave it up to you to figure out what is right and what is wrong for you.
 There is no such thing as what is right and what is wrong, as such.
-Buddha and Osho both have said, “ Truth is that which works”.
+Many enlightened masters have said, “ Truth is, that works”.
 Your success is enough proof that your endeavour was a truth unto itself.
 So you have to discover your Truth or Dharma on your own accord, moment to moment.

 CONCLUSION